Tylersuard/MCP-123/README.md

 ### 2. Create Your Tools

 Define your functions in `tools.py`.
+No decorators needed, they are automatically added to your MCP server as tools.
 For example:

 ```python
 def add(a: int, b: int) -> int: